• Home

 A Brief History of IMCO Lighters

-Today, IMCO's new lighters, especially their "collectable series" lighters, are sought after by collectors all over the world.
-The company has made and sold over 500,000,000 cigarette lighters since day one.
+IMCO's latest lighters, especially their "collectable series" lighters, are sought after by collectors all over the world.
+The company made and sold over 500,000,000 cigarette lighters since day one.

 For the lighter history buffs, the first true Ronson lighter was the "Banjou Lighter", made and patented in 1926.
 The first Zippo lighters were made in 1932 and had patents pending in 1933.
 This makes IMCO the oldest cigarette lighter company!
 Yes, Ronson had a lighter in 1913 called the "Wonderlighter", but it was a "Strike" or "Striker" ligher.
 These were basically a match-like steel post with a metal tip surrounded with cotton, which was dipped in it's container of fluid, then struck on the flint attached to the side of the container.
 The spark ignited the match.